-The Country Representative will report to OTI's Washington-based Team Leader for Middle East (ME), or his/her designee, as well as to the Chief of Mission or his/her designee while on TDY.
+The Country Representative will report to OTI's Washington-based Team Leader for Afghanistan and Pakistan, or his/her designee.

 SUPERVISORY CONTROLS:

 The Supervisor will set overall objectives.
 The employee and the supervisor together will develop deadlines, projects, and work to be accomplished.
 Work plans, timesheets, regional travel, and funding associated with support costs will be approved through OTI Washington.
 The incumbent is expected to take initiative, act independently, and manage his/her tasks with minimal supervision.
 Though this is a senior field-based position, the incumbent is expected to actively and proactively collaborate with OTI Washington leadership, and to fully utilize, embrace, and become an expert on OTI systems and processes.
 Failure to adequately perform the scope of work above and/or failure to take direction from the Supervisor may result in corrective actions, including denial of step or grade increases, extension of contract probationary periods, performance improvement plans, and/or termination for the convenience of USAID/OTI.